mayankbisht1/Research-buddy/README.md

 ### Some prompt examples
 >When is my next TA duty.
 Also tell me room no and course no.
 ```
-YOur next TA duty will be on 7th July in room no. 101 with Btech group-4.
+Your next TA duty will be on 7th July in room no. 101 with Btech group-4.
 ```